-Participated in two or more HIPs
+Participated in two or more HIPs Participated in one HIP

 Academic Challenge: Additional Results

 The Academic Challenge theme contains four Engagement Indicators as well as several important individual items.
 The results presented here provide an overview of these individual items.
 For more information about the Academic Challenge theme, see your Engagement Indicators report.
 To further explore individual item results, see your Frequencies and Statistical Comparisons, the Major Field Report, the Online Institutional Report, or the Report Builder-Institution Version.